quicwg/load-balancers/draft-duke-quic-load-balancers.md

 routing information for each load balancer, this use case is out of scope for QUIC-LB.

+# First CID octet

+The first octet of a Connection ID is reserved for two special purposes, one mandatory (config rotation) and one optional (length self-description).

+Subsequent sections of this document refer to the contents of this octet as the "first octet."

+## Config Rotation {#config-rotation}

+The first two bits of any connection-ID MUST encode the configuration phase of that ID.
+QUIC-LB messages indicate the phase of the algorithm and parameters that they encode.

+A new configuration may change one or more parameters of the old configuration, or change the algorithm used.

+It is possible for servers to have mutually exclusive sets of supported algorithms, or for a transition from one algorithm to another to result in Fail Payloads.
+The four states encoded in these two bits allow two mutually exclusive server pools to coexist, and for each of them to transition to a new set of parameters.

+When new configuration is distributed to servers, there will be a transition period when connection IDs reflecting old and new configuration coexist in the network.
+The rotation bits allow load balancers to apply the correct routing algorithm and parameters to incoming packets.

+Servers MUST NOT generate new connection IDs using an old configuration when it has sent an Ack payload for a new configuration.

+Load balancers SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using IDs with an old configuration at that codepoint have closed or transitioned.
+They MAY drop connection IDs with the old configuration after a reasonable interval to accelerate this process.

+## Configuration Failover

+If a server is configured to expect QUIC-LB messages, and it has not received these, it MUST generate connection IDs with the config rotation bits set to '0b11' and MUST use the "disable_migration" transport parameter in all new QUIC connections.
+It MUST NOT send NEW_CONNECTION_ID frames with new values.

+A load balancer that sees a connection ID with config rotation bits set to '0b11' MUST revert to 5-tuple routing.

+## Length Self-Description

+Local hardware cryptographic offload devices may accelerate QUIC servers by receiving keys from the QUIC implementation indexed to the connection ID.
+However, on physical devices operating multiple QUIC servers, it is impractical, as a practical matter, to efficiently lookup these keys if the connection ID does not self-encode its own length.

+Note that this is a function of particular server devices and is irrelevant to load balancers.
+As such, it is not negotiated between servers and load balancers.
+However, the remaining 6 bits in the first octet of the Connection ID are reserved to express the length of the following connection ID, not including the first octet.

+A server not using this functionality SHOULD make the six bits appear to be random.

 # Routing Algorithms

 In QUIC-LB, load balancers do not send individual connection IDs to servers.